MicrosoftDocs/winrt-api/windows.networking.vpn/vpnchannel_startexistingtransports_1445053041.md

 A pointer to a **Windows.Networking.DomainNameAssignment** class that represents the list of name prefixes that are associated to the VPN channel, including its DNS and proxy servers.

 ### -param mtuSize
 A UINT16 value specifying the MTU size of the VPN L3 network interface.
 This is also the size of the **IVpnPacketBuffers** in the Receive pool.
+This value should be configured to be at most 1400.

 ### -param maxFrameSize
 A UINT16 value specifying the max size of the frame defined by the VPN protocol encapsulation without counting the outerTunnelTransport.
 This is also the size of the **IVpnPacketBuffers** in the Send pool.
+This value should be configured as mtuSize + [size of encapsulation headers], and should be <=1500.
+If it would be greater than 1500 either mtuSize or encapsulation header size should be reduced as the platform limits the framesize to 1500.

 ### -param Reserved
 Reserved.